shawnaross/teachdh/Readme.md

 To build a live searchable FAQ as a companion to the second edition of [*Using Digital Humanities in the Classroom*](https://www.bloomsbury.com/uk/using-digital-humanities-in-the-classroom-9781350029750/), a combination of [Jekyll](https://github.com/jekyll/jekyll) and [Create React App](https://github.com/facebook/create-react-app) was used.
 The React App, located in `teachdh-app-dev/` folder, renders the content and coordinates the fuzzy search and filtering of questions.
 Jekyll, which is the main app, handles post creation and site building.

+## Getting Started

+To develop this site, you will need Ruby and Bundler installed.
+Install ruby for your system, as you see fit.
+Note macOS ships with an out-dated version of Ruby, so you will need to use something like [Homebrew](https://brew.sh/) to install it.

+With Ruby installed, run `gem install bundler` to install the software we need to build the site.

+Once Ruby and Bundler are working, run `bundle install` in the directory you cloned from GitHub and you should have a working copy of the site.

 ## Updating the Site Layout

 The main styles for the page are located in `assets/css/site.scss`.
-This [Sass](https://sass-lang.com/) file has style hooks for all the page elements in the site.
-Editing it will update page styles.
+This is [Sass](https://sass-lang.com/) file and will update page styles.

 The layout for the site is located in `_layouts/teachdh.html`.
 The `{{ content }}` tag will be replaced with the questions.
+Jekyll will process [Liquid](https://jekyllrb.com/docs/liquid/) tags in this file.

 ## Adding Questions